-The West End (for theater) and the Southbank (for theater, music, the Tate Modern, and the British Film Institute) are the two absolute must-visits.
+The West End (for theater) and the South Bank (for theater, music, the Tate Modern, and the British Film Institute) are the two absolute must-visits.
 The Tate Britain in Pimlico, and the National Gallery and National Portrait Gallery on Trafalgar Square, house some of the greatest collections of art in the world; the Barbican is a fantastic arts center for contemporary music, theater, and film.
 London boasts a burgeoning, year-round fringe, so keep an eye out for the bars, pubs, warehouses, and other unlikely buildings all over the city that offer alternative creative spaces.

-London celebrates every kind of music known to man, from the rock-and-roll weekend of Lovebox to the classical season of the Proms and the alternative strains of Meltdown at the Southbank.
-London Fashion Week, part of the couture world’s Big Four, takes place in September, as does the Mayor’s Thames Festival, an excuse for a giant street party on the banks and bridges of the river.
+London celebrates every kind of music known to man, from the rock-and-roll weekend festival of Lovebox to the classical season of the BBC Proms and the alternative strains of Meltdown festival at the Southbank Center.
+London Fashion Week, part of the couture world’s "Big Four", takes place in September, as does Totally Thames festival, an excuse for a giant street party on the banks and bridges of the river.
 The Lord Mayor’s Show, in November, is a piece of grand pageantry held every year since 1215 with processions and fireworks.
 But these are just a few highlights—London guarantees some kind of festival every week.